c0ded00d1e12/ecen224/_programming-assignments/attack-lab.md

 ssh <caedm_username>@ssh.et.byu.edu
 ```

-Replacing `<caedm_username>` with your actual CAEDM username.
+Replace `<caedm_username>` with your actual CAEDM username.
 Your home directory is mounted between `ssh.et.byu.edu`, the Digital Lab computers, and the Embedded Lab computers, so you can download the target from any of those locations.

 ### Download Instructions
-I will post the website to download the assignment and view the scoreboard on Learning Suite.
+Go to the `Attack Programming Assignment` entry in *LearningSuite* where you will find a link to download your attack target and one to view the scoreboard.

 ## 1. Introduction